 Once a student has passed the National Exam and is accepted to a university, oversight continues, with housing (in the CASF University Women’s Support Center in Phnom Penh), a computer lab, mentoring, preventative medical care, monthly stipend and tuition provided by CASF.

 Students are provided with lessons on life skills ranging from finance to health to leadership.

-We currently support seventeen students at the university level, studying at universities including the Royal University of Law and Economics, the Royal University of Agriculture, the Royal University of Phnom Penh, and the National University of Management.
+We currently support twenty-eight students at the university level, studying at universities including the Royal University of Law and Economics, the Royal University of Agriculture, the Royal University of Phnom Penh, and the National University of Management.